 When the Bible is considered the Word of God we run into a multitude of problems.
 When the entire Bible is viewed as the voice of God, everything it says becomes prescriptive.
 “Now hold up, wait a minute, that’s not true.”
 Those who think the Bible is the Word of God will not admit as much, but they will interpret anything as prescriptive that they see fit to.
 Here is why:

-There are many parts of the Old Testament that are not as authoritative as the New Testament.
+Many parts of the Old Testament are not as authoritative as the New Testament.
 We all know this.
 We all live this.
-For example, are the dietary laws or other archaic aspects of the Old Testament as authoritative as the Sermon on the Mount?
+For example, are the Old Testament’s dietary laws or other archaic aspects as authoritative as the Sermon on the Mount?
 Who thinks that “you shall not eat shrimp” is as authoritative as “love your enemies”?
 To read the Bible as a flat text is simply impossible.
 Is it ‘an eye for an eye’ or is it ‘turn the other cheek’?
 It is willfully naive to pretend that the Bible itself does not force you to choose some texts over others.
-So you will choose some texts over others (it’s impossible not to), but if your authority is Scripture then you, in actuality, turn into your own authority.
+So you will choose some texts over others (it’s impossible not to), but if your authority is Scripture, then you, in actuality, turn into your own authority.

 When the Bible is considered the Word of God, the entire Bible becomes the voice of God, which gives pastors a blank check to teach whatever they want as long as they reference a verse or two, and who are you to argue with the words of God?